jonaspleyer/cellular_raza/cellular_raza_book/src/DesignPrinciples.md

 When chaning our model description, we actively want to avoid, having to rewrite the corresponding solver everytime a new model property is developed.
 This means that we need to define a way to handle a multitude of different implementations without knowing their detail while still obtaining correct results.
-`cellular_raza` solves this problem by defining [concepts](DesignPrinciples-Concepts.md) (traits in the rust language) that are responsible for interfacing between the generalized solver which is part of the [pipeline](Pipelines).
+`cellular_raza` solves this problem by defining [concepts](DesignPrinciples-Concepts.md) (traits in the rust language) that are responsible for interfacing between the generalized solver which is part of the [backend](Backends).

 ## Reduce your model
 During the development process of a new model it is often desirable to reduce yourself to the most simplistic formulation of your current iteration.